SeriousGuy888/time-convert/README.md

 # time-convert
- A NodeJS package for converting between seconds and minutes and hours and more!
+ A NodeJS package for converting seconds to formatted time!
+ Time can be converted and returned in JSON format, in words, and more.